Copyright licences for schools

 If you’d like a copy of any of the licences we cover, or any further information about them, contact the CMO that provides the licence.

 While DfE covers the administration of these licences, you’re still responsible for making sure your staff members follow the terms and conditions of the licences.

-If your school needs any more licences, you’ll need to pay for them separately.
+If your school needs any more licences, for specific musical performances or showing films to a paying audience, you’ll need to pay for them separately.

 - Updated information on schools not covered by DfE licences and examples of when schools need to buy additional licences.

 - Added more licences to the list of copyright licences DfE provides for schools.